 Sleeping Au Natural

 When you have high-quality sheets (that you wash regularly), one option that many people privately prefer is to sleep in the buff.
-This can be relaxing, enjoyable, and reduce your chances of overheating when your room is the right temperature.
+This can be relaxing, enjoyable, and reduce your chances of overheating when your room and cooling mattress are the right temperatures.
 The choice to wear pajamas to bed is a personal decision for everyone.
 They can absolutely help you regulate your body temperature and handle night sweats but if you’re most comfortable not bothering with PJs at all, do whatever works for you to get a good night’s sleep.

 Knowing and carefully choosing the fabric for your bedclothes can make a huge difference in the quality of your sleep.
 Your best bet almost every time will be soft, durable 100% cotton because it can keep you warm, allow for air flow, and help you regulate your sleeping body temperature.